jcboyle2/Boyle-Portfolio/miniprojectpt1.md

 #### Target Audience:

 Middle-class, educated people who are less likely to have worked a minimum wage job (outside of high school/college) or have lived the effects of poverty.
-This audience, I believe, would be most impacted by learning about the challenges of some of the most vulnerable Americans.
+This audience, I believe, would be most impacted by learning about the challenges of some of the most vulnerable Americans and would have the means to make a difference in their community.

 #### Approach to Targeting Interviewees:

 Finding people to interview might be more difficult in the current climate, but I believe that many friends, family members, and classmates would fit the description.
+Again, these would have experience renting, but less likely to have experience with near-poverty conditions.

 #### Interview Script: